Imaginativeone-WordPress/Brad-Schiff-Section-18-User-Roles-and-Permissions/Section-18-Notes.md

         - We don't see a tab for our Custom Post Types!
         - New CPTs are usually treated as Blog Posts
         - Edit the code where we registered the Event Post Type
+          - mu-plugins/Custom-Post-Types/cpt-event.php
+          - We want to tell the Event Post Type that it should not behave like a Blog Post when it comes to Permissions and Capabilities.
+Instead, it should require its own UNIQUE Permissions and Capabilities.
   - [ ] 83.
 Open Registration 20min
   - [ ] 84.
 Open Registration (Part 2) 14min